HoroTW/GPU-Screen-Recorder/README.md

 # gpu screen recorder
 This is a screen recorder that has minimal impact on system performance by recording a window using the GPU only, similar to shadowplay on windows.
+This is the fastest screen recording tool for Linux.

 The output is an h264 encoded video with aac audio.